Before beginning the application process be sure to review the types of memberships as well as the requirements and benefits of each type.

 Please see the Pathways to Professional Membership for confirmation of which documents you will be required to provide

-If applying for Academic or Corporate membership the following documentation is required:
+Applicants for Academic or Corporate membership must submit the following documentation

 - academic affiliation such as student enrollment/faculty or staff designation for Academic membership (such as:student transcript, staff website listing/letter from department), or